-Description: The Luce Scholars Program provides stipends, language training, and individualized professional internships in Asia for 18 young Americans each year.
+Provides stipends, language training, and individualized professional internships in Asia for a total of 18 young Americans nationally each year.
 The program's purpose is to increase awareness of Asia among future leaders in American society.
-Luce Scholars have backgrounds in virtually every field (other than Asian studies) including medicine, the arts, business, law, science, environmental studies, and journalism.
 Placements can be made in the following locations: Cambodia, China, Hong Kong, India, Indonesia, Japan, Laos, Malaysia, Mongolia, Philippines, Singapore, South Korea, Taiwan, Thailand, and Vietnam.
-The annual selection of the Luce Scholars is an unusually rigorous process and a nationwide competition.
+The annual selection is an unusually rigorous process and a nationwide competition.
 Each candidate must first be nominated by their home university.
 For additional program information, visit the Henry Luce Foundation website.

 Applicants should review the Luce Scholars Program website and then schedule an appointment with the campus liaison, or begin an application which will inform the campus liaison of an intent to apply.

 To schedule an appointment, please visit the ADVISING CALENDAR and select an open day/time.

 The 2022-2023 Luce Scholars Program is suspended.
 The 2021-2022 LuceScholars Program Application is therefore closed.

 The Luce Scholars Program will run again in 2023-2024.
 The 2022-2023 LuceScholars Program Application will be available in Spring, 2022.

 Candidates must be nominated by their home institution.
 Interested applicants must submit the online application by the campus deadline.